-For easy reference, definitions of all variables used in the text are contained on the end papers.
+For easy reference, definitions of all variables used in the text are contained at the end of the textbook.

 Mathematics and Mathematical Appendix

 In the body of the text, the analysis is mainly graphical, with some knowledge of basic algebra required; calculus is not used.
 However, for students and instructors who desire a more rigorous treatment of the material in the text, a mathematical appendix develops the key models and results more formally, assuming a basic knowledge of calculus and the fundamentals of mathematical economics.
 The Mathematical Appendix also contains problems on this more advanced material.